 To help you plan, please review the history of the program below, the information available for those looking to register.

 The 2013 institute set another attendance record and was held from July 28–Aug.
 2, 2013 at the University

 of La Verne in La Verne, CA. Registration reached capacity and a waitlist was formed as we set our maximum at 136 students which required 26 facilitators, interns, and staff members.
 The Facebook group is active with memories in the form of quotes, photos, and videos and we welcome this class of I-LEAD alums.

-The 2012 session of the program was a

 The institute is always held at a member institution.
 If you are